 We asked a lot of users of the Rust-Oleum Painters Touch and the consensus opinion is that it is a top performer and the best porch paint.
 Most users and handymen cited that the Painter’s Touch is easy to apply, does not chip or peel, and offers superior protection for your deck.
 The color stays on for a long time and there is very little maintenance necessary after the initial paint job.
 Some people did complain a bit about not finding the exact color they wanted.
 However, we think Rust-Oleum provides you with a wide enough selection so that there is a color for everyone.

-Diamond Brite Paint Oil Base All Purpose Enamel Paint
+Diamond Brite Paint Oil Base All-Purpose Enamel Paint

 KILZ Exterior Siding, Fence, and Barn Paint

 The KILZ Exterior Siding, Fence, and Barn Paint is the best deck paint if you want a specialized wood deck product.
-KILZ paint has both an oil and water based formula, so it combines the best elements of both.
+KILZ paint has both an oil and water-based formula, so it combines the best elements of both.
 First of all, it is self-priming, which makes it much easier to apply and pretty much cuts your work in half.
-Due to its oil based aspects, it prevents cracking and warping of your wood because it penetrates deep into your wood.
+Due to its oil-based aspects, it prevents cracking and warping of your wood because it penetrates deep into your wood.

 Rust-Oleum 41500 Restore Deck Cover Paint

 This is the ultimate deck paint if you want something nice and thick.
-The selling point of the Restore 4x by Rust Oleum is that it is meant to be four times thicker than ordinary paint.
+The selling point of the Restore 4x by Rust-Oleum is that it is meant to be four times thicker than ordinary paint.
 This makes it amazing for new to moderately weathered surfaces.
 It also helps conceal hairline cracks and offers superior coverage.
 You can also walk over it using your barefoot, which is something nice to have.

-In terms of protection, it is definitely last longer than most of its competitors.
+In terms of protection, it definitely lasts longer than most of its competitors.
 We would rank the Rust-Oleum Restore 4x at the longer end of the spectrum in terms of durability.
 This deck paint is meant to be used on wood, wood composite, and broom swept concrete surfaces.
-The coverage area is about 80 square feet per gallon or 400 square feet for a 5 gallon can.
+The coverage area is about 80 square feet per gallon or 400 square feet for a 5-gallon can.
 This allows you two full and thorough coats.
 Finally, the Rust-Oleum Restore 4x is offered in 60 different colors, so we are fully confident that you can find the right one that suits your tastes.

 To apply the Rust-Oleum 41500, you should prepare the deck properly with the best exterior wood primer.
 But before you do that you should probably use a deck stripper to clean out the old paint from the previous installation.
 It is absolutely critical that you adhere to these principles as failure to do so could result in poor adhesive and coating failures.
-You should use a nap roller or a synthetic paint brush when applying this product.
+You should use a nap roller or a synthetic paintbrush when applying this product.

 Anvil Deck-A-New Decks Premium Textured Resurfacer

-It comes in 5 nice and stylish colors and 1 or 5 gallon containers.
+It comes in 5 nice and stylish colors and 1 or 5-gallon containers.
 The tint is flat and the percent solids by weight and volume are 60% and 41% respectively.
 For every gallon of the Anvil Deck-A-New Resurfacer, you get 120-160 sq feet of coverage.
 If you want to do two coats, you get around 80 square feet of coverage.
 In terms of drying time, the Anvil Deck-A-New dries to touch in a few hours, to recoat in 4 to 6 hours, to foot traffic in 12 hours, and for everything else in a few days.
 We would confidently say these are pretty good specs compared to competitors.

 If you want to apply the Deck –A-New paint to wooden surfaces, you should first try to replace deck boards and remove all loose splinters.
 You should also clean the surface of mildew, dirt, and oil and patch up large cracks.
 Finally, level of nail and screw heads.
-Basically, you want as flat and clean of a surface as possible before apply new deck paint.
+Basically, you want as flat and clean of a surface as possible before applying new deck paint.

 You should definitely try to get two layers of coating on your deck with the Deck-A-New paint.
 For best results, we highly recommend using a brush or roller and evenly distribute the paint.
 Keep in mind that once fully dried, it will be very difficult to remove, as it should be.